Compton, California: Economy

 In 1994, Compton was designated as an "Entrepreneurial Hot Spot" by Cognetics, Inc., an independent economic research firm.
 Compton made the national list for best places to start and grow a business, and ranked #2 in Los Angeles County out of a field of 88 cities.
 The city's Planning and Economic Development department provides a business assistance program consisting of a comprehensive mix of resources to small business owners and entrepreneurs.
 The grocery chains Ralphs and Food 4 Less, subsidiaries of Kroger, are headquartered in Compton.
 Gelson's Market, a subsidiary of Arden Group, Inc., a holding company, is also based there.

-Compton is 10.12 square miles and is fondly known as the “Hub City” because of its unique geographical proximity being in the center of the Los Angeles County boundaries.
-As the ‘Hub City’ it makes Compton strategically located along the Alameda Corridor, a rail passageway of 25% of all U.S. waterborne international trade, in addition to being a large industrial center for transit and distribution, business services, high technology, home and lifestyle products, metals, financial services, and textile manufacturing.

-The Hub City is part of the Gateway region and has a 77-acre Compton / Woodley Airport that is home to 275 based aircraft and experiences over 66,000 flight operations each year.
-This air transportation asset is complemented by the Hub City's four major freeways adjacent to the city's boundaries.
-Interstate 710 runs from the seaports through the eastern boundary; the State Route 91 freeway extends through the southern boundary; Interstate 105 runs slightly along the north of the city; and Interstate 110 along to the west.
-Additionally, both Interstates 405 and 605 freeways are within two miles of Compton's southern and eastern edges, respectively.

-Compton is surrounded by multiple freeways which provide access to destinations throughout the region.
+Compton is surrounded by freeways that provide access to destinations throughout the region.
 The Long Beach and Los Angeles Ports are less than 20 minutes from downtown Compton, providing access to international destinations for customers and suppliers.
 The Alameda Corridor, a passageway for 25% of all U.S. waterborne international trade, runs directly through Compton from north to south.

 The City of Compton's Parks and Recreation Department operates and maintains a total of 16 playgrounds for a combined 118 acre of active park space.
-Facilities include six community centers, seven neighborhood parks, two walking parks, two competition size swimming pools, three regulation size gymnasiums, a skate park, Jackie Robinson Baseball Stadium, Nine-Hole Par 3 Golf Course, and the two-story 29641 sqft Douglas F. Dollarhide Community Center.
+Facilities include six community centers, seven neighborhood parks, two walking parks, two competition-size swimming pools, three regulation size gymnasiums, a skate park, Jackie Robinson Baseball Stadium, Nine-Hole Par 3 Golf Course, and the two-story 29641 sqft Douglas F. Dollarhide Community Center.